Justice Harriet O'Neill's Dissenting Opinion

 The Court bases an additional policy point upon a 1968 Utah case about right-of-way, positing that when

-enacting section 82.002, the Legislature made the policy decision in products liability suits to require even innocent
+by enacting section 82.002, the Legislature made the policy decision in products liability suits to require even

-manufacturers to indemnify innocent sellers for their litigation costs.
-The role of this Court “is not to second-guess
+innocent manufacturers to indemnify innocent sellers for their litigation costs.
+The role of this Court “is not to

-the policy choices that inform our statutes . . . ; rather, our task is to interpret these statutes in a manner that
+second-guess the policy choices that inform our statutes . . . ; rather, our task is to interpret these statutes in a

-effectuates the Legislature’s intent.”
+manner that effectuates the Legislature’s intent.”
 McIntyre, 109 S.W.3d at 748.
-Here, the statute’s text indicates the Legislature’s
+Here, the statute’s text indicates

-imposes a requirement that does not exist in the statute and contravenes the Legislature’s indemnity scheme.
+chain of distribution imposes a requirement that does not exist in the statute and contravenes the Legislature’s

 V. Conclusion